paypal/paypal-checkout-components/README.md

 ### Simple Integration

-This integration lets you specify all of your payment parameters all at once, to initialize the checkout flow
+This integration lets you specify all of your payment parameters all at once, to initialize the checkout flow.

+We will call the `onPaymentComplete` function you define when the payment has been fully completed by the customer.

 ```javascript
 ppxo.PayPalCheckout.render({